Raju Rage with The Right Lube: Online Research – Desperate Living

 Raju Rage and The Right Lube are currently researching and developing their forthcoming project as part of our ongoing programme Desperate Living.
 They will be collaborating with people and trans health organisations on a new programme that engages with trans healthcare and the politics and experiences of self-medding*.

-During 2021 they will be running a series of closed and public sessions, informative and conversational public events as well as sharing resources online.
+During 2021–2022 they are running a series of closed and public sessions, informative and conversational public events as well as sharing resources online.